HacDan/digital-resume/README.md

 # David McClellan

 ## Executive Summary
-*Seasoned IT professional with over a decade of experience in systems administration, automation, and infrastructure management.
-Passionate about streamlining workflows through automation (Ansible, Terraform, PowerShell) and optimizing IT environments with modern cloud and on-premise solutions.
-Adept at leading projects that enhance efficiency, security, and scalability.*
+*Results-driven IT professional with 10+ years of experience in automation, infrastructure management, and system optimization.
+Adept at designing, deploying, and securing enterprise IT environments across cloud and on-premises systems.
+Passionate about leveraging automation tools like Ansible, Terraform, and PowerShell to enhance efficiency, scalability, and security.
+Proven track record of leading complex projects, streamlining workflows, and driving cost-effective IT solutions.
+Strong leadership and mentoring skills, with experience training IT teams and implementing best practices for system administration, security, and network infrastructure.
+Dedicated to continuous learning and staying ahead of emerging technologies.*

 ## Projects: